What Is a Joint Loan?

 There are numerous situations where joint loans make sense, although plenty of personal factors come into play.
 For example, it doesn't make sense to take on a joint loan with someone who’s not on the same page with you about money unless you absolutely have to do so.

-Joint loans are typical among married couples and domestic partners who share finances — no matter where they each stand with their finances.
+Joint loans are common among married couples and domestic partners who share finances, regardless of their individual financial situations.
 After all, these relationships are where the loan funds or assets purchased are more likely to be shared by both borrowers.

 Cieniewicz said that joint loans are also common for student borrowers who need private student loans, since they may not have any credit history.
-Often, a parent or trusted relative is listed as a co-borrower or potentially a co-signer.
+Often, a parent or trusted relative is listed as a co-borrower or, alternatively, as a co-signer.

 Joint loans can also make sense when someone with poor credit needs more favorable terms.
 However, Cieniewicz recommends that there be direct communication between the borrowers to make sure a plan is in place to repay the loan in this type of situation.